glowbuzzer/gbr/README.md

   ![codespaces](images/codespaces.png)

-- Click the "+" button to create a Codespace on this branch
+- Click the "+" button to create a Codespace on this branch.
+Note that it takes a while to start the codespace the first time

 ## Run the demo
 When you start a Codespace, it opens a browser-based development environment.
 This is a virtualised environment that will run our real time control (GBC) and the development webserver which serves the GBR demo application.